microsoft/STRIDES/extramural reporting/README.md

 More information on Azure Data Share [can be found here](https://docs.microsoft.com/en-us/azure/data-share/overview).

-1. [Create an Azure Data Share Account](https://docs.microsoft.com/en-us/azure/data-share/share-your-data-portal#create-a-data-share-account) in your **STRIDES-export-rg** resource group.
+1. [Create an Azure Data Share Account](https://docs.microsoft.com/en-us/azure/data-share/share-your-data-portal#create-a-data-share-account) in your **STRIDES-exports-rg** resource group.

 1. Create a Share within the Data Share Account with the parameters as defined below.